The Paris of Java has changed a lot since it got its nickname.

 6) Bandung Institute of Technology

 Bandung is a thriving student town, attracting many of Indonesia’s brightest.
 The Institute of Technology encapsulates this young and vibrant disposition.
-The wonderful hybrid of Indonesian-Eurpopean design nurtured the development of Sukarno’s political mindset.
+The wonderful hybrid of Indonesian-European design nurtured the development of Sukarno’s political mindset.
 And true to Indonesia’s first president, the student body is notoriously active, playing a crucial role in the downfall Suharto with 100,000 students protesting daily.
 In a way, Sukarno had the last laugh!

 To suggest a destination based on its “great traffic” may sound strange.
-But visitors from nearby Jakarta, used to clogged motor arteries, love driving on the breathable, wide roads - like they are going on a “concrete jungle” safari.
+But visitors from nearby Jakarta, used to clog motor arteries, love driving on the breathable, wide roads – like they are going on a “concrete jungle” safari.